aDarkDev/TelCoin-Script/README.md

 ### Automated Script

-* This scrupt has been completely reverse-engineered from notcoin bot.
+* This script has been completely reverse-engineered from notcoin bot.

 * You should just login to your account with script.